hiimjasmine00/MoreIcons/README.md

 If anything goes wrong, the mod will log warnings and errors to the console, which can be checked in the icon kit with a button on the left side of the screen.

 ## Texture Packs
-For adding icons to texture packs, the process is similar to adding icons to the mod.
-However, you will need the mod "Texture Loader" by Geode Team installed to use these texture packs.

-The texture pack should be placed in `(Geometry Dash folder)/config/geode.texture-loader/packs/(pack name)`, where `(pack name)` is the name of the texture pack, or a zip file containing the texture pack.
-The same rules apply for the texture pack as they do for the custom icons, with the sprites being added to `(pack name)/config/hiimjustin000.more_icons/(gamemode)`, where `(gamemode)` is the gamemode the icon is for.

-Note that this will only work if the texture pack has a `pack.json` file in the root of the texture pack directory.
+Icon texture packs can be loaded with the mod "Texture Loader" by Geode Team.
+Normal icon texture packs can be loaded without prior modification, and More Icons will separate the icons without replacing the original icons.
+However, trail properties from these packs cannot be modified, and they are instead derived from vanilla trails.

 ## Using Icons
 To use a custom icon, you will need to go into the icon kit.
 In the icon kit, there is a second row of dots that you can click on to view the extra icons.
-Click on the dot to view a page of extra icons, and click on one of the icons to select it.
+Click on the dot (or scroll to it with the page arrows) to view a page of extra icons, and click on one of the icons to select it.

 To deselect a custom icon, use the first row of dots to go back to the default icons, and click on one of the default icons to select it.